Virtual-Learning-Lab/Virtual-Learning-Lab/README.md

 We will review all pull requests to make sure the code in the pull requests are good and have good informative comments.

 ## Need help?
-You can contact Stephen van Erkelens on [Reddit](https://www.reddit.com/user/StephenF369) or [Discord](https://discordapp.com/users/934811008063651931) if you ever need extra help.
+You can contact Cerabbite on [Reddit](https://www.reddit.com/user/StephenF369) or [Discord](https://discordapp.com/users/934811008063651931) if you ever need extra help.
 He will give you get the help you need.
 ## How can you help?
 We can use all the help to build this game.
 So if you want to help us create this game and improve online school then take a look at the [issues](https://github.com/KevinGiesberts/Virtual-Learning-Lab/issues) and [milestones](https://github.com/KevinGiesberts/Virtual-Learning-Lab/milestones), contact [StephenF369](https://www.reddit.com/user/StephenF369), or join our [Discord server](https://discord.gg/s3mCmxecZR).
 You can leave suggestions here on [Github](https://github.com/KevinGiesberts/Virtual-Learning-Lab), or in our [SubReddit](https://www.reddit.com/r/VirtualLearningLab/hot/).